 Enjoy your summer!

-* As measured by Vanguard Total Stock Market (VTWIX)
+*As measured by the Vanguard Total World Stock Index Fund (VTWIX)